 The student's thesis committee will oversee the research.
 The committee consists of the major advisor plus at least three (3) additional members of the faculty who should be picked by the student in consultation with the major advisor.
+The student's MBB rep is not required to be part of the Thesis committee, but the student may ask the rep to serve on the committee.
+Either way, the rep should be included in all student/committee communications.

 The committee should be formed by December of the 2nd year, if not earlier.
 It is important to inform the MBB Program Director(s) when this is done.
 The Plan of Study should be filed at the same time.
+Students must complete their Plan of Study and have it approved by their Advisory Committee prior to initiation of the general exam.